danielabar/meblog/src/markdown/activerecord-dependent-options.md

 ## Delete Destroy

-Now I wanted to understand what would happen when attempting to remove various Author or Book records from the database with respect to their associations.
+I wanted to understand what would happen when attempting to remove various Author or Book records from the database with respect to their associations.
 However, there's an additional complexity in that there's two different methods to remove a record, which sound similar, but do slightly different things.
 From the [Rails API Documentation](https://api.rubyonrails.org/):

 * [delete](https://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-delete): Deletes the record in the database and freezes this instance to reflect that no changes should be made (since they can't be persisted).
 Returns the frozen instance.
 The row is simply removed with an SQL `DELETE` statement on the record's primary key, and no callbacks are executed.
 * [destroy](https://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-destroy): Deletes the record in the database and freezes this instance to reflect that no changes should be made (since they can't be persisted).
 There's a series of callbacks associated with destroy.
 If the `before_destroy` callback throws `:abort` the action is cancelled and destroy returns `false`.
 * [destroy!](https://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-destroy-21): Similar to `destroy`, except raises `ActiveRecord::RecordNotDestroyed` rather than returning false if the record is not destroyed.

 To summarize the difference, `delete` immediately invokes SQL to remove the record from the database, whereas `destroy/destroy!` first invokes the model's `before_destroy` callback which can potentially stop the deletion.
-I'm assuming this could be a place for any extra cleanup code could be added.
+I'm assuming this could be a place for cleanup code.

 To understand this with a simple case, let's modify the `Post` model, which has no associations, to add a `before_destroy` callback.
 This callback will simply output a message: